Ethical Culture Fieldston School: History

 The school opened in 1878 as a free kindergarten, founded by Felix Adler, who was 26 years of age at the time.
 One of the early faculty members at the school was American sociologist Lewis Hine.
 In 1880, elementary grades were added and the school was named as, the Workingman's School.
 By 1890, the school's academic reputation encouraged many more wealthy parents to seek it out, so the school was expanded to accommodate the upper-class as well and began charging tuition.
 In 1895, the name was changed to "The Ethical Culture School".
 In 1903, the New York Society for Ethical Culture became its sponsor.

+One significant figure in the life of the school was Mabel R. Goodlander, who joined as a teacher in 1903.
+She spent more than three decades there, including overseeing an experiment in elementary education, ending her career as principal of the Fieldston Lower School.

 Twentieth century

 In March 1970, approximately 60 students occupied the administration building in protest to demand that more black and Puerto Rican students be admitted to the school.
 They also aimed to have a greater number of minority courses, teachers, advisors, employees.
 The school agreed to some of the student demands.